rust-lang/reference/src/items/unions.md

 As a result, writes to one field of a union can overwrite its other fields, and size of a union is determined by the size of its largest field.

+Union field types are restricted to the following subset of types:
+- `Copy` types
+- References (`&T` and `&mut T` for arbitrary `T`)
+- `ManuallyDrop<T>` (for arbitrary `T`)
+- Tuples and arrays containing only allowed union field types

+This restriction ensures, in particular, that union fields never need to be dropped.
+Like for structs and enums, it is possible to `impl Drop` for a union to manually define what happens when it gets dropped.

 ## Initialization of a union

 A value of a union type can be created using the same syntax that is used for